Skip to main content

 Substitute Ratio

-โญ Maple Syrup (Best) 1 tablespoon per 1 tablespoon powdered sugar
+Maple Syrup Best 1 tablespoon per 1 tablespoon powdered sugar Adds a smooth sweetness and slight maple flavor, blending well into oatmeal without graininess.

 Detailed Guide: Each Powdered Sugar Substitute in Oatmeal